 What is NEMTY PROJECT?

-NEMTY PROJECT is a high-risk ransomware-type infection discovered by malware researcher S!Ri.
-The purpose of this ransomware is to encrypt most of stored files so that developers could make ransom demands by offering a paid recover.
-NEMTY PROJECT also appends each filename with ".nemty" extension (e.g., it would rename "sample.jpg" to "sample.jpg.nemty" and so on so forth).
-Additionally, NEMTY PROJECT drops a text file named "NEMTY-DECRYPT.txt" in almost all existing folders.
-Updated variant of NEMTY Project ransomware appends filenames with "._NEMTY_[random_characters]_" extension (e.g., "1.jpg" -> "1.jpg._NEMTY_huWhN62_") and creates "_NEMTY_[random_characters]_-DECRYPT.txt" (e.g., "_NEMTY_huWhN62_-DECRYPT.txt") text file which contains the exact same message as the previous one.
+NEMTY PROJECT is a high-risk ransomware-type infection discovered by malware researcher, S!Ri.
+The purpose of this ransomware is to encrypt data stored on the system so that developers can make ransom demands by offering paid recovery of files.
+NEMTY PROJECT also appends each filename with the ".nemty" extension (e.g., "sample.jpg" becomes "sample.jpg.nemty").
+Additionally, NEMTY PROJECT stores a text file named "NEMTY-DECRYPT.txt" in most existing folders.
+An updated variant of NEMTY Project ransomware appends filenames with the "._NEMTY_[random_characters]_" extension (e.g., "1.jpg" -> "1.jpg._NEMTY_huWhN62_") and creates another text file "_NEMTY_[random_characters]_-DECRYPT.txt" (e.g., "_NEMTY_huWhN62_-DECRYPT.txt") containing an identical message.

-The created text file delivers a message stating that data is encrypted and that victims have to visit NEMTY PROJECT's website (located in Tor network) to find decryption instructions.
-NEMTY PROJECT encrypts data by using AES-256 encryption algorithm that generates a unique decryption key individually for each victim.
-If that wasn't enough, NEMTY PROJECT uses few additional encryption layers (RSA-2048 and RSA-8192) in order to protect the generated key.
-In other words, it uses 3-layer encryption.
-Now the problem is that all decryption keys are stored in a remote server controlled by NEMTY PROJECT's developers.
-Therefore, after visiting the site victims will be presented with a ransom-demanding message.
-In other words, they'll have to pay for the decryption .
-The price is $1000 and the payment must be submitted using Bitcoin cryptocurrency.
-However, even if you can afford paying, you should never do so.
-Cyber criminals are notorious for ignoring victims once payments are submitted.
-For this reason, encouragements to submit payments should be ignored.
-Unfortunately, there are no tools capable of cracking NEMTY PROJECT's encryption and restoring data for free.
-This means that the only thing victims can do is restore everything from a backup.
+The messages state that data is encrypted and that victims must visit NEMTY PROJECT's website (located in the Tor network) to find decryption instructions.
+NEMTY PROJECT encrypts data using an AES-256 encryption algorithm that generates a unique decryption key individually for each victim.
+NEMTY PROJECT uses a number of additional encryption layers (RSA-2048 and RSA-8192) to protect the generated key (i.e., it uses 3-layer encryption).
+All decryption keys are stored on a remote server controlled by NEMTY PROJECT's developers.
+Therefore, after visiting the site, victims are presented with a ransom-demand message and encouraged to pay for decryption of their files.
+The sum is $1000 and payment must be submitted using the Bitcoin cryptocurrency.
+Even if you can afford to pay, never be tempted.
+Cyber criminals often ignore victims once payments are submitted.
+Therefore, all requests to submit payments should be ignored.
+Unfortunately, there are no tools capable of cracking NEMTY PROJECT encryption and restoring data free of charge - you can only restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 There are dozens of ransomware-type infections virtually identical to NEMTY PROJECT.
 The list of examples includes Vesrato, Dragon, Grethen, Nacro, and many others.
-Notice that even though the developers are different, all of these infections are virtually identical.
+Although the developers are different, all of these infections are virtually identical.
 They encrypt data and make ransom demands.
 In most cases, the only major differences are size of ransom and type of encryption algorithm used.
-Unfortunately, encryptions are usually performed using high-end algorithms like RSA, AES, and other that generate unique decryption keys.
-Therefore, if data was encrypted by a flawlessly developed ransomware, restoring data manually (without developers interference) is impossible.
-You should always maintain regular data backups.
-However, keep in mind that backups should be stored in a remote server (e.g., Cloud) or either unplugged storage device, because locally stored backups will be encrypted alongside with regular data.
-In fact, we recommend to have multiple backup copies stored in different locations, due to the fact that there's always a chance that used server/storage device will be damaged.
+Unfortunately, encryptions are often performed using high-end algorithms such as RSA, AES, and others, that generate unique decryption keys.
+Therefore, unless the data was encrypted by ransomware that has bugs/flaws, restoring data manually (without developers' involvement) is impossible.
+Therefore, maintain regular backups and store them on a remote server (e.g., Cloud) or unplugged storage device, since locally stored backups are encrypted together with regular data.
+In fact, have multiple backup copies stored in different locations, since there is always chance that servers/storage devices can be damaged.

 How did ransomware infect my computer?

-The way developers proliferate NEMTY PROJECT is currently unknown.
-Yet we should still mention that vast majority of ransomware infections are proliferated using spam emails, third party software download sources, fake software updaters/cracks, and trojans.
-Spam campaigns are used to send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files), as well as messages encouraging recipients to open them.
-In order to create the impression of legitimacy and increase the chance of tricking users, crooks present attachments as invoices, bills, receipts, or other important documents.
+The way developers proliferate NEMTY PROJECT is currently unknown, however, many ransomware infections are proliferated using spam emails, third party software download sources, fake software updaters and 'cracks', and trojans.
+Spam campaigns are used to send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files), and messages encouraging recipients to open them.
+To give the impression of legitimacy and increase the chance of tricking users, criminals present attachments as invoices, bills, receipts, or other important documents.
 Freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks (e.g., torrents, eMule, etc.) present malicious executables as legitimate software.
-By doing so, crooks trick users into manual download/installation of malware.
-Next go fake updaters and cracks which inject malware rather than serving their actual purpose, which is updating software or providing users with free access to its paid features.
-Last but not least are trojans, which are essentially malicious lightweight applications designed to infiltrate systems with the intention of injecting additional malware.
+In doing so, criminals trick users into manual download/installation of malware.
+Fake updaters and 'cracks' inject malware rather than serving any useful purpose (i.e., updating software or providing free access to paid features).
+Trojans are malicious lightweight applications designed to infiltrate systems to inject additional malware.